Synthesizing nested relational queries from implicit specifications: via model theory and via proof theory: Completeness -- translating to form

 and thus (\ref{eq:all:proj:given}) becomes

-We now stay with the assumption $x \neq z$, but consider the case that $x$ occurs in $t_1$ or in $t_2$.
-Since $x$ appears bound in the bottom sequent, by the pure-variable condition then there can be no free occurrences of $x$ in that sequent.
-Hence~$z$, mapped in that sequent to a pair in which~$x$ occurs, can occur free neither in $\Theta$, $\Delta$, nor $b$.
+We now consider the case where $x$ occurs in $t_1$ or in $t_2$.
+Since $x$ occurs bound in the bottom sequent, there can be no free occurrences of $x$ in that sequent.
+Hence~$z$, mapped in that sequent to a pair in which~$x$ occurs, cannot occur in $\Theta$, $\Delta$ and $b$.
 The given deduction (\ref{eq:all:proj:given}) then specializes to